Pythack/permscan/README.md

 ## `permscan --help` output

 ```
-Permission scanner 1.3.3
+Permission scanner 2.0.0
 Scan a directory for files that match permission criteria.
 Visit https://github.com/Pythack/permscan#readme for more information.

 USAGE:
     permscan [FLAGS] [OPTIONS] [path]

 FLAGS:
+    -a                 If present, do not ignore entries starting with .
     -h, --help         Prints help information
-    -i               If present, will return the list of files that don't match with the criteria
+    -i, --invert       If present, will return the list of files that don't match with the criteria
-    -m               If present, will return the list of files that match at least one criteria, else return the list of
+    -m, --merge        If present, will return the list of files that match at least one criteria, else return the list
-                     files that match all criteria
+                       of files that match all criteria
+    -r, --recursive    If present, will recursively traverse the folder
     -V, --version      Prints version information

 OPTIONS:
         --group <group>    Specify permissions that the group who owns the file or directory needs to have on the item